SpikeInterface/spikely/docs/source/overview.rst

       Spikely requires one, and only one, Extractor per pipeline.

-    * *Pre-Processors* - Pre-Processors transform data sourced into the pipeline by the Extractor prior to those data flowing to the Sorter.
+    * *Pre-Processors* - Pre-Processors transform data sourced into the pipeline by the Extractor before it is sent to the Sorter.
       Pre-processors are optional.
 Spikely supports multiple Pre-Preprocessors per pipeline betwween the Extractor and the Sorter.

-    * *Sorters* - Spike sorting is a big part of SpikeInterface_, and spikely's Sorters correspond closely to spike sorting nodes in SpikeInterface_.
+    * *Sorters* - Spike sorting is a big part of SpikeInterface_, and spikely's Sorters correspond closely to spike sorters in SpikeInterface_.
       Spikely requires the presence of one, and only one, Sorter in the pipeline.
-Sorters often write their results out to a file allowing a Sorter to act as a terminating sink in a spikely pipeline.
+Sorters write their results out to a file (unless specified not to) allowing a Sorter to act as a terminating sink in a spikely pipeline.

-    * *Curators* - Curators, also known as post-processors, transform sorted data produced by the Sorter and output them downstream to either another Curator or to a pipeline terminating Exporter.
+    * *Curators* - Curators, also known as post-processors, automatically curate sorted data produced by the Sorter and output them downstream to either another Curator or to a pipeline terminating Exporter.
 Curators are optional.
       Spikely supports multiple Curators per pipeline.

-    * *Exporters* - Exporters act as data sinks, and transform sorted, optionally optionally curated, data to a formatted output file.
+    * *Exporters* - Exporters act as data sinks, and transform sorted datasets to a formatted output file.
 Exporters are optional, and spikely only supports a single Exporter per pipeline.

 * **Parameter** - Most elements have one or more parameters associated with them that can be edited by the user in spikely to customize the behavior of